Juan Alessandroni

 Juan Ignacio Alessandroni (born 26 December 1988) is an Argentine professional footballer who plays as a midfielder for Mitre.

 Career

-Alessandroni started his career with Juventud Pergamino in 2006.
+Alesandroni started his career with Juventud Pergamino in 2006.
 He remained with the Torneo Argentino A team for four years, scoring one goal in ninety-six fixtures.
 2010 saw the midfielder sign for fellow third tier outfit Unión Mar del Plata.
 His first goal for the club arrived on 26 September during a draw with Cipolletti.
 He made the last of his one hundred and seventy-nine appearances for Unión in November 2015 against Instituto in Primera B Nacional; following 2014 promotion.
 In January 2016, Alessandroni joined Mitre.
 After being selected forty-four times in two seasons, Mitre were promoted to Primera B Nacional for 2017–18.